Propolis Market Size and Share

 Global Propolis Market Report Scope

 Propolis or bee glue is a resinous mixture that honey bees produce by mixing saliva and beeswax with exudate gathered from tree buds, sap flows, or other botanical sources.
-The propolis market is segmented by product type, distribution channel, and geography.
-By Product Type, the market is segmented into Capsules and Tablets, Liquids, Creams, and Other Product Types.
-Based on Distribution Channel, the market is segmented into Offline Retail Stores and Online Retail Stores.
-The Offline Retail Stores segment is further sub-segmented into Supermarkets/Hypermarkets, Pharmacies and Drugstores, and Other Offline Retail Stores.
-Also, the report provides global insights into the propolis market in the major economies across regions, including North America, Europe, Asia-Pacific, South America, and Middle East & Africa.
-The market sizing has been done in value terms in USD for all the abovementioned segments.
+The propolis market is segmented by product type, category, distribution channel, and geography.
+By product type, the market is segmented into capsules and tablets, liquids, creams, and other product types.
+By category, the market is segmented into conventional and organic.
+Based on the distribution channel, the market is segmented into supermarkets/hypermarkets, pharmacies and drugstores, online retail stores, and other distribution channels.
+Also, the report provides global insights into the propolis market across major economies in North America, Europe, Asia-Pacific, South America, the Middle East and Africa.
+The market sizing has been done in USD value terms for all the aforementioned segments.

 | Capsules |